ERS Skylake 10'7 2018

 I could have thrown the board in the air with joy as easily as a tennis ball and it skimmed out onto the water faster than a flat river stone.
 The moment I jumped up I gave the board a little stability test.
 Rocking from side to side, jumping up and down, it wobbled – of course – but evenly.
 It didn’t turn to spaghetti beneath my feet and have me sliding off into the soup.

 Heading down a river with some small rapids and a current to tackle, it definitely got put to the test.
 I found the rocker in the nose to be more than substantial when I hit a few rapids and the rigid walls kept me feeling strong and stable as I moved this way and that.
 Now, I am normally skeptical of the 5” thickness choice.
-Though I must say ERS did a fantastic job at designing this SUP as I found no flex whatsoever at 15 PSI.
+Though I must say Earth River SUP did a fantastic job at designing this SUP as I found no flex whatsoever at 15 PSI.
 I would even go as far as saying I enjoyed less thickness because it was nice to be closer to the water but not worrying about sinking as the board still felt very rigid!

 When paddling in the calm of the river I was granted more speed than I was expecting.
 Perhaps it was a combination of the large dolphin dorsal shaped fin, the overall design of the board and the SKYLAKE being easy to move as a feather.